StatCan/cae-eac/docs/en/ExtStorage.md

 ## Storage Explorer

-1. T o access any of the services, you must first login to your virtual machine.
+1. To access any of the services, you must first login to your virtual machine.
 See [Login](ExtVirtualMachines.md)

 2. On your virtual machines, you will be able to access your storage account using [Azure Storage Explorer](AzureStorageExplorer.md)